dortania/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.md

 ### Quirks

 ::: tip Info
-Settings relating to boot.efi patching and firmware fixes, for us, we leave it as default
+Settings relating to boot.efi patching and firmware fixes, for most users, leave it as default.

+* **ProtectMemoryReigons**: YES
+  * Fixes shutdown/restart on some Chromebooks that would otherwise result in a `AppleEFINVRAM` kernel panic.

 :::
 ::: details More in-depth Info